MDFARHYN/rayobyte_university_documens_source_code/README.md

-# Scrapy Browser Automation - Part 1
+# Scrapy tutorial Rayobyte University

-This project demonstrates how to set up a Scrapy-based browser automation environment using a Python virtual environment.
+This project demonstrates how to use Scrapy for browser automation, advanced Scrapy features, and real-world Scrapy applications

 ## Setting Up the Project